 An inside look: Certified Medical Assistant in training

 The Certified Medical Assistant (CMA) in Training Program was so successful the first year that it’s expanding the number of students and sessions for 2019.
-Apply now through Feb.
-15 for the round that begins April 1.

 At Carle, CMAs help staff Primary Care locations – from Pediatrics to Family Medicine to Geriatrics – as well as specialties like urology, dermatology and endocrinology.
 Trainees experience a host of different departments during their paid training, and Carle places them in jobs that fit their skills and patients’ needs.